phpearth/conduct/conduct.md

 ## TL;DR version

+*Short summary of Code of Conduct.*

-* English only.
+* Post in English only.
 * Be professional.
 Aim for good quality in questions and discussions.
-Use code hosting service for sharing code.
+For sharing code use code hosting service such as [Gist](https.//gist.github.com).
 * Publish only web-centric development topics.
-* Don't share private data.
+* Don't share private data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general).
 * Be nice and respectful to others.

+## The full version

 <ui-ribbon color="grey" id="preamble">Preamble</ui-ribbon>